 print(str1)

-You can significantly improve your Python programming skills by implementing the strategies outlined in this article.
-Put them into practice in your next coding competition or other Python related projects, and you will soon notice a considerable improvement in both speed and efficiency.
+By implementing the strategies outlined in this article, you can greatly improve your Python programming skills.
+Try putting them into practice in your next Python-related project or coding competition, and you will soon notice a significant improvement in both speed and efficiency.